 While the amount of votes an idea has garnered is an excellent way for us to understand the demand for specific functionality, there are a wide variety of factors which can play a part in the decision to implement an idea.
 Factors such as the number of votes the idea has received; the feasibility of the idea within the current product plan; and the impact that the idea will have on other users and existing workflows are among the different factors which impact product teams’ decision making.
 Where possible, we will try and be transparent when we communicate back to you about ideas which have been reviewed.
 We appreciate your understanding that while we love to hear all your ideas, unfortunately not all ideas will be a good product fit or it may take time to implement ideas as they are prioritized among many other development considerations.

 For each Idea Exchange, some Esri staff will act as Ideas Managers, who will be reviewing ideas and engaging with the community through status updates, comments and more.
 In addition, other Esri staff members and International Distributors will be able to comment on ideas to ask questions and provide tips or workarounds.
-Esri staff and International distributors are not able to submit their own ideas or upvote ideas and are encouraged to submit their requests through internal channels.
+Esri staff and International distributors are not able to submit their own ideas, and are encouraged to submit their requests through internal channels.

 Great question!
 We recommend that you get started by reading the ArcGIS Ideas Submission Guidelines which has all the basic information you should know when you’re considering submitting a new idea, and an overview of the submission considerations which Ideas Managers will use in their review.